-He’ll teach you about Dana Point, the whales who visit and the many dolphin who live here, as well as introduce you to a few of our other local marine friends like our California Sea Lions and Brown Pelicans.
+He’ll teach you about Dana Point, the majestic whales who visit and the many wild dolphins who live here, as well as introduce you to a few of our other local marine friends like our California Sea Lions and Brown Pelicans.

 Captain Dave mounted an underwater camera and hydrophone on the bow of his boat and began taking his cameras on every trip to record what his passengers experienced first-hand.
 It took him five years to create the documentary “Wild Dolphins & Whales of Southern California”, learning how to film, edit and narrate as he went along, an experience that has forever changed his life.

 Most of Capt.
 Dave’s documentary was filmed on consumer digital video recorders (all he could afford at the time) and the first camera he used was actually a hand-me-down VHS-C from his wife’s parents.
 Much of his footage is breathtakingly beautiful, a tour-de-force in garage filmmaking.
 It’s amazing what a few cameras, one home computer upgraded umpteen times and thousands of hours from one man’s life can accomplish.

 While Captain Dave’s primary responsibility was to his passengers and his business, his passion to film these animals carried over into his off hours, with many nights spent working into the wee hours editing.
 “The average Joe can be a filmmaker,” said Capt.
 Dave.
 “Nowadays, it doesn’t take money, as much as it takes desire and time…lots of time.”

 “The Southern California coast is alive” – Capt.
 Dave